polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 This allows you to create your own unique models using RAG or fine-tuning, that are matched to your file extensions, to for instance teach the AI about your own code, etc.

+## Modules

+Magic is modularized, allowing you to easily move modules from one machine to another.
+This is the purpose of your _"/modules/"_ folder, as in each folder inside this folder is considered a module in Magic.

+If you're developing a module in your own local installation of Magic, you can mark the folder in the tree control, and click the action button for downloading the folder.
+This will give you a zip file you can easily upload to another server using the install module action button.

+This is also horizontally integrated into [SQL Studio](/dashboard/sql-studio/), allowing you to _"export"_ your database DDL SQL to a module, assuming your module has the same name as your database.
+If you use this feature, Magic will automatically create your database, and even apply migration scripts if required during installation.